Cloud

 Overall Learning Outcomes:

-• Identify early life experiences that shape child health and development while laying the foundation for lifelong wellbeing.
+• identify early life experiences that shape child health and development and lay the foundation for lifelong health and wellbeing;

-• Identify most recent guidelines and recommendations for child feeding, sleep, screen time and physical activity.
+• identify current guidelines and recommendations for feeding, sleep, screen time and physical activity;

-• Plan caregiving routines and activities that incorporate most recent guidelines and recommendations to support child health and development.
+• plan caregiving routines and activities that incorporate current guidelines and recommendations to support child health and development;

 Topics Covered